shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

 ## 2016/12/02 - First concept
 Today we released a first concept for a new cart bundle.
 You can see the development process on <a href="https://github.com/shopware/shopware-cart-poc">Github</a>, where we created a new repository which allows the community to create pull requests and issues.
 The new repository contains a new bundle in `/engine/Shopware/Bundle/CartBundle` which contains a first proof of concept for a new cart process.
 This article documents the current implementation and how it can be used.
-At the moment the cart bundle isn't implemented in the shopware frontend, it is only used for testing different calculations and processes.
+At the moment, the cart bundle isn't implemented in Shopware's frontend, rather it is only used for testing different calculations and processes.

 ## How to's